[Case] I want to install Windows 10 on a new SSD

 After the system clone finishes, shut down the computer.
 And then disconnect the source disk and connect the destination disk to the socket of the source disk.
 The source disk could be plugged into another socket as a secondary storage device.

-Next, restart your computer, press specific key to enter BIOS when you see a message like "Press ESC to enter BIOS", go to the Boot tab and change the first boot option to new SSD, at last press "F10" to save changes and boot your computer.
+Next, restart your computer, and press a specific key to enter BIOS when you see a message like "Press ESC to enter BIOS".
+Go to the Boot tab and change the first boot option to new SSD.
+At last press "F10" to save changes and boot your computer.